bonz0/Decision-Tree/README.md

 Notes:
 ------

 The program takes two files as input; a training file and a testing file.
 The output of the program is stored in a file named: `decisionTreeOutput.txt`.
+The current program only supports string attributes (the values of the attributes must be string.
+Numerical values are not currently supported).

 ### Input file format: